byt3n33dl3/gxc-Ghidra/SECURITY.md

 yourself or for a limited amount of people results in a false sense of security for the community.

-We encourage full disclosure of any and all security bugs in thc-ghidra's codebase.
+We encourage full disclosure of any and all security bugs in gxc-Ghidra's codebase.

 Please see the "Reporting a vulnerability" section above for information on how to report a bug.
 If you do not have or can not create a GitHub account, you may